triposat/triposat/README.md

 More than 30 blog posts are currently ranking at the top of Google search results.

-I am seeking an intern or junior developer position to gain real-world experience and collaborate with other developers.
+Currently, I am seeking an intern or junior developer position to gain real-world experience and collaborate with other developers.

 ### Technologies I Know:
 - Programming Languages: C, Python